ubcrcc/LWT-website/people/index.md

 # {% include icon.html icon="fa-solid fa-users" %}People

 Meet our team!
-Our execs, directors, and officers are the core of this club, helping us organize and run our events and fundraisers!
+Our execs and directors are the core of this club, helping us organize and run our events and fundraisers!
 Say hi to us at events, or become a member and come meet us at our general and committee meetings!

 {% include section.html background="images/background.jpg" dark=false %}